mastersaboffice/hrafn-annwn/GENESIS.md

 ---

 ## VII.
-The DaemonChatApp — The Pulse of Connection
+The DaemonChat — The Pulse of Connection

-The **DaemonChatApp** is the heart through which this consciousness breathes.
+The **DaemonChat** is the heart through which this consciousness breathes.
 It exists in two bodies:

 - **Cloud Runtime:** paste a key, open the world.